 A few people, including myself and my husband, are honestly surprised that my pet sitting business is taking off the way it is.
+I went from no pet sitting business to making $1000+ a month in less than 2 months.
 I figured I could list out what I did to start my service business so that we can all remember, lol.
-I search this site all of the time for the recipes I posted and to refresh my own memory about dates that we did stuff…so here this is for posterity.
+I search this site all of the time for the recipes I posted and to refresh my own memory about dates that we did stuff…so here this is for posterity. 🙂

 10 Tips to Starting a Successful Service Business Side Hustle